-The Administration adopted the provisions of GASB Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other than Pensions.
-The Administration provides post-retirement benefits to all employees who meet certain age and years of services requirements.
-Such benefits consist principally of health care benefits and a post-employment payment.
-Healthcare benefits are provided for a period of six (6) months after retirement.
-A lump-sum payment is made for post-employment bonus after retirement.
-However, as per Law No. 66 of June 17, 2014, employees not covered under the collective bargain agreement will not receive the post-employment bonus after retirement.
-Substantially, all the Administration's employees may become eligible for those benefits if they reach normal retirement age while working for the Administration.
+The Administration followed the provisions of GASB Statement No. 45, Accounting and Financial Reporting by Employers for Postemployment Benefits Other than Pensions.
+The Administration provided post-retirement benefits to all employees who meet certain age and years of services requirements.
+Such benefits consisted principally of health care benefits and a post-employment payment.
+Healthcare benefits were provided for a period of six (6) months after retirement.
+A lump-sum payment was made for post-employment bonus after retirement.
+However, as per Law No. 26 of April 29, 2017, Fiscal Plan Compliance Law, employees will no longer receive the post-employment bonus after retirement and the post-retirement health care benefits were suspended in fiscal year 2016.